 .
 Forma parte también de este documental series en construcción tituladas “Nanas” “Jardineros” y “Guardias”

-He was born in El Salvador, Chile in 1979.
 Filmmaker and photographer.
-After finishing a degree in architecture he later graduated as a director from the Chilean Film School, with the thesis film "Paseo" (2009) that was screened at several film festivals and also won the Jury Prize for the Best Chilean Film at SANFIC 5-the 5th Santiago International Film Festival in 2009.
+After finishing a degree in architecture he graduated as a director from the Chilean Film School, with the thesis film "Paseo" that was screened at several film festivals and also won the Jury Prize for the Best Chilean Film at SANFIC 5 (Santiago International Film Festival in 2009)

-His second fiction feature film, "La Mujer de Barro" ( Mud Woman) premiered worldwide at the 65th Berlin International Film Festival and was shown at more than 15 festivals, achieving recognition for best photography and best Lead female performance (Catalina Saavedra).
+His first fiction feature film, "La Mujer de Barro" ( “The Mud Woman”) premiered worldwide at the 65th Berlin International Film Festival and was shown at more than 15 festivals, achieving recognition for best photography and best female performance (Catalina Saavedra).

 Parallel to his work as a director and editor, he has worked as an independent photographer since 2000, for which he recieved recognition from Fotoamérica and ArteMayor at the Universidad Mayor.

 He has been selected for fairs / events such as Art Santiago, Faxxi and several workshops, among them the Claudi Carreras workshop given by the Humo collective.
 In 2017 his series "Chile Doméstico" was screened in the collective exhibition "Territorio Compartido" at the civic center in Vitacura.
-That same year he exhibited "Superficies Vacantes", his first solo exhibition at the Schacht Palace, the Cultural Foundation in Providencia under the curatorship of Nathalie Goffard.
-He exhibited "Fuera de Campo” his second solo show at the Madhaus contemporary art gallery in Santiago in May 2018.
+That same year he exhibited "Superficies Vacantes" (“Vacant Surfaces”), his first solo exhibition at the Schacht Palace, the Cultural Foundation in Providencia under the curatorship of Nathalie Goffard.
+He exhibited "Topografía Invisible” (“Invisible Topography”) his second solo show at the Madhaus contemporary art gallery in Santiago in May 2018.